Wrongful Death Claims in Winter Haven, FL - Personal Injury Lawyer

 - The decedent’s (deceased person’s) surviving parents

 - Any surviving blood relatives or adoptive siblings of the decedent who were partially or wholly financially dependent on the decedent at the time of his/her death

 The estate’s personal representative can also pursue the decedent’s survival claims.
 Any damages from that claim are paid to the estate and then paid out according to the decedent’s will.
 If the deceased did not have a will, monies are distributed according to Florida intestacy laws.
-Because these laws can be confusing, it’s a good idea to get guidance from a knowledgeable wrongful death lawyer.
+These laws can be confusing, and so it’s a good idea to get guidance from a knowledgeable wrongful death lawyer.

 How to Prove Wrongful Death in Winter Haven

-In order to successfully pursue a wrongful death claim, you will need to establish four separate elements:
+In order to successfully pursue a wrongful death claim, you will need to establish these separate elements: